 Basis Point-A unit of measurement equal to 1/100th of a percent.
 For example, 125 basis points = 1.25%

 Buyout-The amount a lessee must pay in order to terminate the equipment lease in advance of the expiration date.
 This amount is typically calculated to include recapture of taxes paid, unpaid property taxes, and lost revenues.

 Capital Lease-Equipment lease which is treated as a purchase on the lessee's books.
 Capital leases can usually be identified by one of the following characteristics:

-Capped Fair Market Value Lease-Equipment Lease with a predetermined ceiling, limiting Fair Market exposure at the end of the lease term.
+Capped Fair Market Value Lease-Equipment lease with a predetermined ceiling, limiting Fair Market exposure at the end of the lease term.

-Captive Financing-Occurs when a company, usually a wholly-owned subsidiary, finances customer purchases from the parent company.
+Captive Financing-Occurs when a company, usually a wholly owned subsidiary, finances customer purchases from the parent company.

-Cash Flow-Measure of a business' ability to meet its financial obligations often referred to as EBITDA.
+Cash Flow-Measure of a business' ability to meet its financial obligations, often referred to as EBITDA.
 Cash flow is calculated by adding the business net income before interest, taxes, depreciation, and amortization.
-Net Cash Flow is equal to Cash Flow minus debt service and other non-cancelable financial obligations.
+Net cash flow is equal to cash flow minus debt service and other non-cancelable financial obligations.

-Close End Lease-True lease in which the equipment lessor assumes the depreciation risk.
+Closed-Ended Lease-True lease in which the equipment lessor assumes the depreciation risk.
 The lessee bears no obligation at the end of the lease.
 The term is used to distinguish this lease from an open-end lease.

 Commitment Letter-Letter prepared by the equipment lessor outlining terms and conditions between the lessee and the lessor for a master equipment lease line of credit.